Masthead

 4. Under Interpolation Type keep “Binning” selected and under Cell Assignment Type select “Average”.
 The last thing we are going to change is the Sampling Value, set this to “1”.
 This defines the spatial resolution of our output raster, which will be 1 meter (the unit of the sampling value is determined by the horizontal coordinate system).
 LAS Dataset to Raster

 5. The Digital Elevation Model (DEM) should now be in your viewer.
-This is a "bare earth" model that represents the terrain without any vegetation.
+This is a "bare earth" model that represents the elevation of the terrain without any vegetation.
 Make note of the minimum and maximum values of the DEM, these represent the highest and lowest areas of terrain (ground) in the image.

 Creating Digital Surface Model of the First Returns (Canopy)

 1. Right click on the LASD layer in the Table of Contents and select Properties.
 In the LAS Filter tab this time, check 1 under Returns and make sure all of the classes are selected.
 If there are classes labeled as Noise or High Noise these should be unchecked and left out of the analysis.
-Note that not all LAS fields have Noise classifications.
+Note that not all LAS datasets have Noise classifications.
 This filters the points so only the first returns will be shown, the first returns represent the highest point in the area.
 You can also filter to first return by using the drop-down on the LAS Points option on the main toolbar.

 2. first return

-3. We will now follow a similar process that we used to create the DEM but this time we will be creating a digital surface model of the first returns (canopy).
+3. We will now follow a similar process that we used to create the DEM but this time we will be creating a digital surface model raster of the first returns (canopy).
 Either select the LAS Dataset to Raster tool from the geoprocessing menu or go to the Data tab under the main ribbon and select Export Export to Raster.

 4. Keep the Value Field as “Elevation” as we still want to create an elevation raster.
 Under Interpolation Type keep “Binning” selected and under Cell Assignment Type select “Maximum”, this will use the maximum point elevation.
 The last thing we are going to change is the Sampling Value, set this to “1” to define the spatial resolution of our output raster (1 m in this case).
 Save the output raster as “DSM.tif” in your folder.
 Press “OK”.
 Now the DSM file should have automatically been added to your viewer.